 You must choose your PCP by looking at the list of Family Medicine or Internal Medicine physicians listed in the plan's Provider Directory and calling the provider's main number to make an appointment.
 Some PCPs will only see you if you are an existing patient and have seen them in the past.

-Primary Care Physician services must be provided by an in-network Family Medicine or Internal Medicine provider.
+Primary Care Physician services must be provided by an in-network Family Medicine or Internal Medicine provider, unless you choose to use your POS Benefits to see an out-of-network provider.

 Changing your PCP